Building a B2B Brand Social Media Strategy: Part 3

 Social posting around a webinar doesn’t stop once the webinar begins.
 If you truly want to make it an interactive experience, you should have a community manager on hand to answer tweets in real time during the event.
 The best way to do this is to create a catchy hashtag for the webinar.
 Mention at the beginning of the webinar that if anyone wants to comment they can use the hashtag.
 The community manager should also regularly tweet with quotes from the webinar while it’s going on.

-Don't forge the follow up!
+Don’t forget the follow-up!
 A good webinar should be recorded, gated, and offered to the public.
 Once you have a landing page created, make sure to promote it through social media.

 2. White Papers